 Meaning

-“He who joyfully marches to music in rank and file has already earned my contempt.
-He has been given a large brain by mistake, since for him the spinal cord would suffice.” presents a viewpoint centered on happiness.
-It implies that joy grows from gratitude and balance and encourages us to remember that gratitude invites more joy.Theme
+In the quote “He who joyfully marches to music in rank and file has already earned my contempt.
+He has been given a large brain by mistake, since for him the spinal cord would suffice.,” the emphasis is on happiness.
+It highlights the thought that joy grows from gratitude and balance while implying that gratitude invites more joy.Theme

 What does this quote mean?